Parkes, New South Wales: History

 The Wiradjuri people have lived on the lands of the 3 rivers, including the Lachlan River, for more than 40,000 years.

 The town of Parkes was part of the colonial expansion of the early 19th century, originally founded in 1853 as the settlement Currajong, named for the abundance of kurrajong trees in the local area by the settlers, but was then known as Bushman's (from the local mine named Bushman's Lead).

-In August 1873, Henry Parkes (later Sir Henry) visited the area and in December 1873 the town was officially renamed Parkes in his honour.
-(Sir Henry Parkes is recognised as having played an instrumental role in the federation of Australia.)
+In August 1873, Henry Parkes, then the Premier of New South Wales, visited the area and in December 1873 the town was officially renamed Parkes in his honour.

 Bushman's Lead Post Office opened on 1 August 1872 and was renamed Parkes in 1873.
 In March 1883 the first local government, Parkes Municipal District (redesignated as Parkes Municipality March 1906), was proclaimed.
 In January 1981 it was amalgamated with Goobang Shire to create Parkes Shire.

 The railway from Molong via Parkes to Forbes, was officially opened on 18 December 1893.

 Parkes attracted significant attention during the gold rush of the 1870s onwards, and to this day modern mining companies have sites in the region.

 In 1939, Parkes became a sister city with Coventry in the United Kingdom, Sir Henry Parkes birthplace.

+In January 2026, Parkes became the destination for the Elvis Express for the annual Elvis Festival, in the world's biggest tribute to Elvis Presley outside Memphis, Tennessee.